 Introduction

 In a recent publication, our group suggested that investigation of PUREX-processed plutonium for trace contaminates could give indication of material origins, but that a broad study of many elements would be necessary (Chirayath, Osborn et al. 2015).
-Descriptions of various PUREX processes are provided in many sources (Reas 1957, Stoller and Richards 1961, Benedict, Levi et al. 1982) with explanations of chemistry, flow sheets, and processes, while other sources give decontamination factors (DFs) for PUREX (Gresky 1950, Arker 1954, Chandler 1954).
+Descriptions of various PUREX processes are provided in many sources (Reas 1957, Stoller and Richards 1961, Benedict, Levi et al. 1982) with explanations of chemistry including flow sheets, while other sources give decontamination factors (DFs) for PUREX (Gresky 1950, Arker 1954, Chandler 1954).
 These sources generally report overall beta or gamma decontamination factors (DFs) of up to ~108 with plutonium recoveries of 99.7 % for industrial-scale reprocessing facilities.
 While distribution coefficients (DC) for the various process separation steps of PUREX have been previously reported, details about elemental DFs for PUREX cycles have been largely limited to the major activity contributors, such as ruthenium and zirconium.
 A compilation of distribution data for PUREX extraction processes provide DC information for uranium, thorium, and plutonium in a variety of concentrations (Prout 1957).
 DCs for Zr, rare earth metals, plutonium, and thorium are also available (Alcock, Bedford et al. 1957, Best, McKay et al. 1957, Hesford, McKay et al. 1957, Scargill, Alcock et al. 1957, Alcock, Best et al. 1958, Best, Hesford et al. 1959, Hesford, Jackson et al. 1959).
 Although a DC (coupled with process information) can be used to calculate a reasonable estimate of DF (Colburn 1939, Sherwood and Pigford 1952, Long 1967, Perry and Green 2008), variability of DCs under different system conditions give rise to uncertainty in calculated results.
 For example, DCs between tri-n-butyl phosphate (TBP) and nitric acid (HNO3) have been reported for U, Pu, Zr, Nb, Ru, and the rare earth elements, but vary with nitric acid concentration and uranium saturation in TBP.
 These sources also derive mathematical correlations between DC and DF, but experimental PUREX DFs for individual elements were not provided.
+Additionally, gallium has been studied for separation (Collins, Campbell et al. 2000) because it is a common contaminate in weapons grade plutonium.

 In the current work, a 12.9 mg depleted uranium dioxide (DUO2) pellet (0.28 ± 0.002 wt.% 235U) was irradiated in a pseudo-fast neutron spectrum at the High Flux isotope Reactor at Oak Ridge National Laboratory.
 The DUO2 pellet, containing FP and weapons-grade plutonium, was subjected to three PUREX decontamination steps and the aqueous process solutions analyzed at each step with Inductively Coupled Plasma-Mass Spectrometry (ICP-MS).
 The experimental work used benchtop-scale methods to isolate the maximum amount of plutonium, measure DCs for fission products, and measure three-step DFs as part of a larger project to develop forensic radioanalytical capabilities at Texas A&M University.